Saturday, October 25, 2025

 I treasure the independent life I have built, but would gladly give that up to have him back.
 No amount of closet space is worth it.

-I think about him often, and I'm just now to the point where it doesn't make me yell or cry.
+I think about him often, and I'm just now to the point where it doesn't make me yell.
 That wasn't doing me any good anyway.

-I'm not mad at him anymore, but I often think how tragic it is that he was so obstinate at the end to the point that he would delay seeking medical care.
+I'm still mad at him for not taking care of himself, and I often think how tragic it is that he was so obstinate at the end.
 Didn't want me nagging him.
 And it is 100% not my fault, but I shouldn't have backed down.

 If there is a heaven (and I do think there is *something*), is he there, waiting for me?
 Will he come right up to me, kiss my cheek, and welcome me?
 Is he there now, waiting?
 All philosophical questions, with no answers - I get that.